Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- Milwaukee and its opponents have gone over 218.5 combined points in 55 of 82 games this season.
+- Milwaukee's 82 games this season have gone over this contest's total of 220.5 points 50 times.

-- The average total in Milwaukee's contests this year is 230.2, 11.7 more points than this game's over/under.
+- The average total in Milwaukee's outings this year is 230.2, 9.7 more than this matchup's over/under.

 - The Bucks have gone 44-38-0 ATS this season.